rj627/rj627.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Left: An overlap between the TESS field of view and the Fermi-GBM localization of the short GRB 231012A.
+    Left: An overlap between the TESS field of view and the Fermi-GBM localization of the short GRB 231012A (using tools developed for
+    <a href="https://ui.adsabs.harvard.edu/abs/2023ApJ...948L...3M/abstract">Mo et al. 2023</a>).
 Right: The TESS light curve of
-    GRB 230307A, found to be associated with a binary neutron star merger, shows a clear prompt emission component followed by a rising and falling afterglow.
+    GRB 230307A, found to be associated with a binary neutron star merger, shows a clear prompt emission component followed by a rising and falling afterglow (<a href="https://ui.adsabs.harvard.edu/abs/2023arXiv230805148J/abstract">Jayaraman et al. 2023</a>).
 </div>